-In this day and age you can do whatever takes your fancy.
+In this day and age you can host a party in whatever way takes your fancy.
 You can theme it from something simple to elaborate.
 We recently did a Halloween party with guests in fancy dress, the house decorated throughout as a haunted house, with scary actors, coffins full of sweets, and a cocktail bar with ghoulish potions, very elaborate fireworks.
 All this for 50 VIP guests.
 All great fun.
 Oh yes and we did the pig roast!!

 Private parties range from weddings, birthday parties to just an excuse for a get together.
 We find that the most common request is that the occasion is kept informal so that guests can come as they please to eat from the hog roast.
 The beauty of the hog roast is that guests are fascinated by the cooking, they are attracted by the aromas and finally enticed by the mouth watering spectacle as it is carved and served.
 It all enables guests to dance, mingle, and enjoy the party with a less formal feel.